FreeCAD/website/content/news/2023/01/the-rotation-api-in-freecad/index.en.md

     rot = App.Rotation(Axis, Angle)
 ```

-where Axis, the axis of rotation, is an _App.Vector_ and _Angle_ is the angle in Degrees.
-The (non-zero!) length of the Axis vector has no effect on its direction, so axes _App.Vector(1, 1, 1)_ and _App.Vector(2, 2, 2)_ represent the same direction.
-The axis argument of _rot_ is stored as the property _rot.RawAxis_ The Raw Axis is normalized to unit length by FreeCAD and is available as the property _rot.Axis_.
+where Axis, the axis of rotation, is an `App.Vector` and `Angle` is the angle in Degrees.
+The (non-zero!) length of the Axis vector has no effect on its direction, so axes `App.Vector(1, 1, 1)` and `App.Vector(2, 2, 2)` represent the same direction.
+The axis argument of `rot` is stored as the property `rot.RawAxis` The Raw Axis is normalized to unit length by FreeCAD and is available as the property `rot.Axis`.

 We see that in order to specify a rotation there are three degrees of freedom - two for the normalized direction and one for the rotation angle.
-However, the axis/angle representation is not unique. _App.Rotation(App.Vector(0, 0, 1), 30)_, _App.Rotation(App.Vector(0, 0, -1), 330)_ and _App.Rotation(App.Vector(0, 0, 1), -330)_ all represent the same rotation.
-To test if two rotations are the same use _rot.isSame(rot1, tolerance)_.
+However, the axis/angle representation is not unique. `App.Rotation(App.Vector(0, 0, 1), 30)`, `App.Rotation(App.Vector(0, 0, -1), 330)` and `App.Rotation(App.Vector(0, 0, 1), -330)` all represent the same rotation.
+To test if two rotations are the same use `rot.isSame(rot1, tolerance)`.

 ##### App.Rotation(vec1, vec2)

-This represents a rotation that takes the direction defined by _vec1_ and rotates it into the direction _vec2_
+This represents a rotation that takes the direction defined by `vec1` and rotates it into the direction `vec2`.

 The axis of this rotation is normal to the plane defined by the two vectors and the angle is the angle between them.